Watch the video:

 Stefan and I decided to go to Empangan Air Kuning (Air Kuning Dam), literally translates as Yellowish Water Dam, on a Wednesday morning to catch us some fish.

-The target will mainly be the ball cutter of River Monsters, the pacu, and we will be targeting them on fly tackle.
+The target will mainly be the pacu, the ball cutter of River Monsters, and we will be targeting them on fly.

 Row, row, row your boat…

 It was a beautiful morning and we had the place all to ourselves.
 Empangan Air Kuning is arguably the most natural looking pay pond around.
 It is a small man made dam situated in a forest reserve.
 Anglers have a choice of either fishing the upper or lower dam.